p-argento/uni/DDAM/DDAM Lectures.md

 	2. the schema can be inferred or specified
 3. from iterables
 	1. using `pyspark.sql.SparkSession.createDataFrame(data,schema,samplingRatio,verifySchema)`
+	2. the iterables can be
+		1. list of tuples
+		2. list of dictionaries
+	3. the schema can be inferred or spcified
 4. from Spark Data Sources
+	1. from json file using spark.read.json(filepath)
+	2. from csv files using spark.read.csv(filepath)
+	3. from other file formats using spark.read.load(filepath, format): Parquet, ORC, Hive, other databases (using jdbc), Avro, Protobuf, and binary files...

 *1. Creating a DF from RDDs using .toDF()*
 See example of most frequent words